jacebenson/jace.pro/content/post/2018-07-03-email-links-that-do-things.md

 ---
-title: 'Creating links in emails to do things'
+title: Creating links in emails to do things
-author: 'jace'
-date: '2018-07-13'
+date: 2018-07-13
-layout: 'post'
+layout: post
-category: ''
 tags:
  - email
 ---